NForza/k8s-labs/ghost/README.md

 Of course, this example isn’t very scalable, or even reliable, since the contents of the blog are stored in a local file inside the container.
 A more scalable approach is to store the blog’s data in a MySQL database.

-To do this, first copy ghost-config.js into config-mysql.js and modify ghost-config-mysql.js to include:
+To do this, first copy config.production.json into config-mysql.json and modify config-mysql.json to include:

 ```
 ...
+"database": {
+    "client": "mysql",
-database: {
+    "connection": {
-   client: 'mysql',
+      "host": "mysql",
+      "port": 3306,
+      "user": "root",
+      "password": "root",
+      "database": "ghost_db"
+    },
-   connection: {
+    "pool": {
-     host     : 'mysql',
-     user     : 'root',
-     password : 'root',
-     database : 'ghost_db',
-     charset  : 'utf8'
+      "min": 2,
+      "max": 20
     }
   },
 ...
 ```

 Create a new configmap:
 ```
-kubectl create configmap ghost-config-mysql --from-file ghost-config.js=ghost-config-mysql.js
+kubectl create configmap ghost-config-mysql --from-file config.production.json=config-mysql.json
 ```

-And update the ghost.yaml file to use the newly created configmap.
+And update the ghost.yaml file to use the newly created configmap and apply this file with kubectl.

 #### Create MySQL environment